flaxmans/VCFtoSummStats/README.md

 group to which each sample belongs.
 The sample IDs must be in the first column, and the population/taxonomic designation must be in the second column.
 The columns must be separated by whitespace.
-The file should **NOT have a header**, but if it does, add a third argument, "Y", to the call to the script (i.e., call the script with
+The file should **NOT have a header**, but if it does, add a third argument, `-H`, when invoking the program.
-`bash WrapperForVCFtoSummStats.sh path/to/VCFfile.vcf path/to/samplesAndPopulations.txt Y`).
-The "Y" tells the script that, yes, there is a header.
-The default is "n" (for no).

 ## Important default assumptions
 * The program's default settings assume that your VCF has a single FORMAT that applies to ALL SNPs.
 If this is not true, you must invoke the program with the additional flag `-f <numFormats>` , where `<numFormats>` should be an integer > 1.
 Any integer greater than 1 is sufficient to cause the program to check the format each time.
-You can also give this information to the shell script as a fourth argument.
 * See note above about assumption of NO header in the population designation file.